yasuhiro112358/Python/Invent_Your_Own_Computer_Games_With_Python/README.md

 # Invent your own computer games with Python
-These cords are from the book "Invent your own computer games with Python".
+Practicing based on cords from the book "Invent your own computer games with Python".